East of Eden (film): Plot

-The plot line is loosely based on the biblical story of Cain and Abel.
-The story is set in 1917, during World War I, in the central California coastal towns of Monterey and Salinas.
-Cal and Aron are the young adult sons of a farmer and wartime draft board chairman, Adam Trask, with whom they live in the Salinas valley.
+In 1917, during World War I, in the central California towns of Monterey and Salinas, Caleb "Cal" and Aron are young adult fraternal twins who live in the Salinas Valley with their father Adam Trask, a farmer and wartime draft board chairman.
 Adam is a deeply religious Christian.
-Aron is pious, dutiful, and responsible, while Cal is moody, embittered, and thinks he is sinful.
-He believes his father loves only Aron.
+Aron is pious, dutiful, and responsible, while Cal is moody, embittered, and thinks that he is sinful.
+He believes his father loves only his brother Aron.
 Adam told the boys their mother, Kate, died when they were infants.
-However, Cal discovers Kate operates a brothel in nearby Monterey, though he keeps this from Adam and Aron.
+However, Cal discovers Kate operates a brothel in nearby Monterey, though he keeps this information from Adam and Aron.

-Adam's idealistic plans for a long-haul vegetable shipping enterprise end disastrously, losing him his entire savings.
-To recoup his father's loss, Cal decides to enter the bean-growing business, knowing that if the United States enters the war, bean prices will skyrocket.
-Cal hopes this will earn his father's love and respect.
-He goes to Kate to ask for the $5,000 capital he needs.
-Kate reveals she deserted the family because she hated living on the farm, never loved Adam, and rebelled against him completely controlling her.
+Adam's idealistic plan for a long-haul vegetable shipping enterprise ends disastrously, losing his entire fortune.
+To recoup his father's loss, and to earn his father's love, Cal decides to enter the bean-growing business, knowing that if the United States enters the war, bean prices will skyrocket.
+Cal borrows the $5,000 capital he needs from Kate.
+Kate reveals to Cal that she deserted the family because she hated living on the farm, that she never loved Adam, and rebelled against his completely controlling her.
 She shot Adam in the shoulder when he attempted to stop her leaving.
-Kate lends the money to Cal, noting the irony that the loan proceeds from her business are intended to preserve Adam's good name.
+In lending Cal the money, Kate notes the irony that the loan proceeds from her business are intended to preserve Adam's goodness.

 Meanwhile, Aron's girlfriend, Abra, is growing attracted to Cal, who seems to reciprocate her feelings.

-Cal's bean venture is successful, and he intends to give the profits to Adam at a surprise birthday party he and Abra have planned.
+Cal's bean venture is successful, and he intends to give the profits to Adam at a surprise birthday party that he and Abra have planned.
 As the party begins, Aron suddenly announces that he and Abra are engaged.
 While Adam is openly pleased, both Abra and Cal are uneasy due to their growing feelings for one another.
 Cal presents the money to his father; however, Adam refuses it, claiming it is war profiteering and demands he give it back to the farmers he "robbed."
 Adam adds that Aron's gift, compared to Cal's, is "honest and...good."
 A confused Cal sees his father's refusal as just another emotional rejection.
 When a distraught Cal leaves the room, Abra goes after him.
 Aron follows and orders Cal to stay away from her.
 Cal angrily tells Aron that their mother is alive, then takes him to her Monterey bordello.
 Cal roughly shoves the stunned Aron at the elderly Kate, causing her to fall.
 When Cal arrives home, Adam demands to know where Aron is.
-Cal initially responds he is not his brother's keeper, then tells Adam what he did.
+Cal initially responds that he is "not his brother's keeper" then tells Adam what he did.